jorinvo/deploy-butler/README.md

 # BUTLER

-my little butler for auto-deploying jorin.in oh, and butler also updates itself :wink:.
+my little butler for auto-deploying jorin.in. oh, and butler also updates itself :wink:.